AnanyTanwar/Catalyst/README.md

 # Building from source

-Requires GCC ≥ 13 or Clang ≥ 16, `objcopy`, and CMake ≥ 3.16 (for CMake builds).
+Requires GCC ≥ 13 or Clang ≥ 16, and CMake ≥ 3.16 (for CMake builds).
 The NNUE weights are downloaded and embedded automatically at build time.

 ```bash
 git clone https://github.com/AnanyTanwar/Catalyst